22-10-2025

 - RAL Plastics: specifically calibrated for plastic materials.

 RAL is particularly appreciated in the industrial sector for its ease of use, the stability over time of formulations and the wide availability from paint manufacturers.
-It represents the ideal choice for metal carpentry, fixtures, industrial coatings and any application where a solid and universally recognized reference is needed.
+It represents the ideal choice for metal carpentry, fixtures, industrial coatings and any application where a solid and universally recognised reference is needed.

 RGB: the additive model for digital

-RGB is the acronym for Red, Green, Blue, the three primary colors of light which, combined in different proportions, allow the reproduction of the entire visible spectrum.
+RGB is the acronym for Red, Green, Blue, the three primary colours of light which, combined in different proportions, allow the reproduction of the entire visible spectrum.
 This system is defined as “additive” because the overlapping of the three components produces white, while their absence generates black.

-Each color in the RGB system is defined by three numerical values, typically ranging from 0 to 255, which indicate the intensity of each chromatic channel.
+Each colour in the RGB system is defined by three numerical values, typically ranging from 0 to 255, which indicate the intensity of each chromatic channel.
 For example, pure red is represented by RGB (255, 0, 0), while yellow is obtained by combining red and green with RGB values (255, 255, 0).

 The main application scope of RGB includes: